How to Transfer Photos from Android to PC

 - Choose “Export once.” from the “Frequency” section.
 You can also choose other options such as file type and delivery method.

-- Click on “Create report” when ready.
-The photos will get backed up onto your PC.
+- Click on “Create export” when ready, the photos will get backed up onto your PC.

 - The “Export progress” section displays the current status of your download.